 Children and their caregivers work together with the therapist.
 Most of the session time is spent coaching caregivers in specific therapy skills.
 Therapists typically coach from an observation room with a one-way mirror into the playroom (or a webcam and a camera).
 They use a “bug-in-the-ear” system (like a blue-tooth device) to communicate to the parents as they play with their child.

 After each session, therapist and caregiver together decide which skill to focus during the following week.
 They are asked to practice for 5-15 minutes each day with their child.

 Efficacy of PCIT

-PCIT outcome research finds large improvements in behavior of preschool age children.
+Outcome research for this therapy finds large improvements in behavior of preschool age children.
 After treatment, children’s behavior is within the normal range.
 Also, well-designed and well-controlled studies have documented the superiority of PCIT to wait list controls and to parent group didactic training.
 In addition to significant changes on parent ratings and observational measures of children’s behavior problems, outcome studies have demonstrated important changes in the interactional style of the fathers and mothers in play situations with their children.

 In summary, the findings are clear: it is effective and it helps.

 According to the PCIT International website, these techniques are based on Baumrind’s (1966) developmental theory of parenting.
 It uses research on both attachment and social learning principles to teach authoritative parenting—a combination of nurturance, good communication, and firm control.
 Compared to other parenting styles, the authoritative style is associated with fewer child behavior problems and better long-term mental health across many clinical populations.